 Why Pay Me To Use Less Energy?

 Cash rebates are paid by your local electric utility – yes the one who sends you a bill each month.
 Electric utilities pay you to reduce electric consumption because new power plants and sub stations are expensive.
 By investing in energy efficiency, utilities defer these other capital investments, while meeting the energy needs of their customers.
+If you’d like more on this subject, check out my post here.

 Don’t Buy Lights First